thereisnocourse/thereisnocourse/ABOUT.md

 develop a sense of beauty and learn to become a method actor.
 You are searching for the "magic if".

+Act 2 is just a vague idea at the moment.

 ### Act 3

 In act 3, ADA finally gets a part and prepares for her first stage performance.

+Act 3 is just an extremely vague idea at the moment.

 ## Themes